Witwatersrand Basin Project, South Africa

 The DFS and any production target under the DFS contain inferred mineral resources.
 The directors confirm that it is reasonable to include these inferred mineral resources in the well-understood and researched structure of the Witwatersrand Basin and the views provided to WWI by independent geological expert consultants, given the project’s location and geology.

-Financial Position – DFS Results based on US$1,850/oz Gold Price:
+Financial Position – Results based on US$2,850/oz Gold Price:

-– Peak Funding: US$54M with payback period of 13-months from end of construction
+– Peak Funding: US$44M (8-month payback period from end of peak funding & 3.3 years from commencement of development)

 Uranium Exploration

-West Wits’ uranium exploration is centred around the Bird Reef Package within its Mining Right area, presenting the potential for a standalone uranium and gold project.
-The project is well positioned to benefit from the resurgence in uranium prices and a growing emphasis on uranium’s role in the decarbonised energy mix.
+West Wits’ uranium exploration is centred on the Bird Reef Package within its Mining Right area, with potential for a standalone uranium and gold project.
+The project is well-positioned to benefit from the resurgence in uranium prices and a growing emphasis on uranium’s role in the decarbonised energy mix.

 In October 2022, West Wits announced the results of the first phase of the Company’s Uranium Drilling Program with the objective to confirm historical information on the Uranium Exploration Target.